appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/README.md

 The Appsmith framework allows triggering actions for widget events and inside JS Objects.
-There are functions to navigate to another page, show alert messages, open and close modals, and store data in local storage.
+There are functions to navigate to another page, show alert messages, open/close modals, and store data in local storage.

 Browse this section to learn about the different actions you can trigger on Appsmith.&#x20;